Magnetic Centrifuge Effects in Ultrafast Laser Ablation Plasmas: Resonant Isotope Enrichment- Ion Bernstein Waves

+The harmonic ordering of our resonance data resulted in a $\sigma^*_r$ value of 240 microns which is significantly greater than the Gaussian width obtained from the isotope enrichment analysis which was $\sigma_r$ = 56 microns.
 The introduction of these two different, but self similar, magnetic fields implies a certain time evolution of the relaxing magnetic field from its early initial state to the final quasi-equilibrium state.
-It is understood that the high charge state ions (e.g., $Z = 9, 8, 6$) produced in ultrafast laser ablation are typically those with the highest kinetic energies, originating from the peak of the Coulomb explosion (see Appendix 8.1).
+It is understood that the high charge state ions (e.g., $Z = 9, 8, 6$) produced in ultrafast laser ablation are typically those with the highest kinetic energies, originating from the peak of the Coulomb explosion (see Appendix 11.1).
 These ions travel at significantly higher velocities than the lower charge states and are therefore the first to traverse the magnetic field region immediately following plasma formation.
 This early-time field, generated through various initiating mechanisms and dynamo processes, is characterized by a broader and more relatively uniform field distribution.
 It is during this initial phase that coherent resonant coupling with ion Bernstein waves (IBWs) is dominating with the high-$Z$ ions.
 These interactions leave distinct enrichment signatures that appear anomalous when compared to the behavior of the bulk plasma.
 As the plasma evolves, the initially broad field relaxes into our Gaussian distribution with $\sigma_r = 56\,\mu\mathrm{m}$ but retaining its peak value of $B_0 = 53.38\,\mathrm{MG}$ at the core of the cylinder.
 This temporal sequence supports a model in which early high-field interactions influence the motion of fast ions, while the later-stage, lower-field configuration governs the mass-selective separation dynamics of the slower, more abundant, low-$Z$ species (See Figs. 4 and 9).
 In both cases the peak field at the core of the cylinder remains the same, with only the Gaussian width $\sigma_r$ changing.